-Adam Wiltgen is Development Director at the Anderson Center and is responsible for advancing the organization's fundraising and marketing efforts, as well as managing its flagship Artist Residency Program.
+Adam Wiltgen is Program Director at the Anderson Center and is responsible for advancing the organization's outreach and marketing efforts, as well as managing its flagship Artist Residency Program.
 Prior to joining the Anderson Center, he created and managed place-based arts projects as Co-Director of Lanesboro Arts in rural Lanesboro, MN.
 A fellow of the Salzburg Global Forum for Young Cultural Innovators & an alum of the Blandin Community Leadership Program, Adam is passionate about using creativity to impact culture, while bringing people together & building community.
 At heart, Adam is a musician and a music lover well versed in how the creative process empowers people and sparks positive change.
 A native of Harmony, Minn., Adam earned a B.A. in Music Business and Entrepreneurship from Saint Mary's University of Minnesota.

 Ron Carpenter is the Anderson Center’s Facilities Manager.
 Ron maintains our buildings and grounds year round.
 He has been part of the Anderson Center team for more than eight years.
 Ron is woodworker and yes, Carpenter is really his last name.